-This project will improve the effectiveness and reliability of the Heating Ventilation and Air Conditioning (HVAC) system for the SSAT, a terminal that has seen dramatic passenger growth.
-Scope of work for the previous authorization included replacement and upgrade of the existing air handler and HVAC system, reinstallation of the existing ceiling, and partial RMM abatement.
+This project will improve the effectiveness and reliability of the HVAC system for the SSAT, a terminal that has seen dramatic passenger growth.
+The scope of the work for the previous authorization included replacement and upgrade of the existing air handler and HVAC system, reinstallation of the existing ceiling and partial regulated materials (RMM) abatement.

-The additional HVAC capacity will also accommodate the expansion of Airport Dining and Retail (ADR), providing needed customer amenities.
+The additional HVAC capacity will also accommodate the expansion of the Airport Dining and Retail (ADR), providing needed customer amenities.
 Maintaining comfortable heating and cooling is a basic necessity for a satisfying customer experience.
 While the Port is interested in undertaking a major renovation of the SSAT within the next 10 to 15 years, the inadequacy of the HVAC system today and its risk of failure make this investment necessary.

-The expanded scope of work for this project includes replacement and upgrade of the existing air handler and HVAC system (prior scope), replacement of the ceiling, lighting, sprinkler system, and signage on the concourse, Satellite Transit System (STS), and mezzanine levels, and above the escalators, replacement of the carpet on the concourse level, and full RMM abatement in areas where work will be performed.
+The proposed scope of work for this project includes replacement and upgrade of the existing air handler and HVAC system (prior scope), replacement of the ceiling, lighting, sprinkler system, and signage on the concourse, Satellite Transit System (STS), and mezzanine levels, and above the escalators, replacement of the carpet on the concourse level, and full RMM abatement in areas where work will be performed.
 The additional scope increases the budget by \$38,307,000, for a total estimated project cost of \$52,232,000.
 Staff anticipates returning to Commission in October 2018 to request this funding after the 90 percent design is complete and request authorization to advertise the bid package for construction.